Arlington National Cemetery: 2010 mismanagement controversy

-However, in December 2016, the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328) authorized the Secretary of the Army to expand the cemetery by acquiring from Arlington County and the Commonwealth of Virginia by condemnation and other means properties near the cemetery that contain the Southgate Road, South Joyce Street and Washington Boulevard right-of-ways, including the Washington Boulevard-Columbia Pike interchange.
+In December 2016, the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328) authorized the Secretary of the Army to expand the cemetery by acquiring from Arlington County and the Commonwealth of Virginia by condemnation and other means properties near the cemetery that contain the Southgate Road, South Joyce Street and Washington Boulevard right-of-ways, including the Washington Boulevard-Columbia Pike interchange.
 The Army then informed the Arlington County government in June 2017 that the Army would no longer pursue a land exchange with the county.
 The Army told the County that the Army would use the entire Navy Annex site to expand the cemetery and would acquire for the cemetery about 5 acre of public land that Arlington County then owned.
 The Army would also acquire for the cemetery expansion about 7 acre of land located between Columbia Pike and Interstate 395 that the Commonwealth of Virginia then owned.

 In 2018, the US Army Corps of Engineers announced the expansion would allow for 40,000 to 60,000 additional burials and will incorporate the existing United States Air Force Memorial.
 Construction of roadways is planned for 2021–2023 and of the actual cemetery 2023–2025.
 Total cost of the project is $274 million.
 The project covers 70 acres and by closing and relocating local roadways, allows the cemetery to utilize the former Navy annex property and remain contiguous.
 The Columbia Pike and interchange will be realigned to maximize burial space.
 The existing Operations Complex will also be relocated south of the Columbia Pike and its current location will become burial space.
 The expansion is projected to keep the cemetery open into the middle of the century.